sofineo/FSWD-capstone-project/README.md

 npnm run dev
 ```
 Running the Application
-With both the backend and frontend servers running, open your browser and navigate to the URL provided by the frontend server (typically http://localhost:9000) to access HealthSy
+With both the backend and frontend servers running, open your browser and navigate to the URL provided by the frontend server (typically http://localhost:9000) to access HealthSync